AIRLINES AND AIRPORTS

 Will there be staff on my flight?

 A. There are multiple variables here.
 Since we have customers coming from all over North America, we cannot have staff on each flight, or at each connecting city.
-These are the airports at which we commonly have staff originate: Boston, Chicago, Columbus, Detroit, Hartford, Las Vegas, Minneapolis, Orlando.
-If you are departing from other cities our tour staff may meet you at a connecting "hub" airport (such as Charlotte, Baltimore, Washington DC, Philadelphia, Pittsburgh, Cincinnati, Cleveland, Detroit, Atlanta, New York City, St. Louis, Houston, Dallas, Salt Lake City, Phoenix, Las Vegas, San Francisco, Toronto) and continue on to the destination with you.
+These are the airports at which we commonly have staff originate: Atlanta, Boston, Chicago, Cleveland, Columbus, Detroit, Hartford, Minneapolis, Orlando, Las Vegas, Philadelphia, Savannah.
+If you are departing from other cities our tour staff may meet you at a connecting "hub" airport (such as Charlotte, Baltimore, Washington DC, Cincinnati, New York City, Houston, Dallas, Salt Lake City, Phoenix, Las Vegas, San Francisco, Toronto) and continue on to the destination with you.
 An example might be you begin in Des Moines and fly to Chicago and our staff meet you in Chicago airport to continue to the destination with you.
 If you do need staff on the entire flight, or at a connecting city, you can request this on your application, atlhough this could cause a price increase if we have costs associated with routing our tour staff to an airport to meet you.
 Also, keep in mind that on some tours the staff are all traveling on our buses and will not be on any flights.

 If your flight is to Hawaii or an international destination, and if our staff are not on your originating flight, then we will automatically route our staff to meet you at a connecting hub.
 All international destinations we have tour staff on the international flight to assist you with customs and immigration.

 If you live in Canada and are flying to a USA destination many major Canadian cities have US immigration and customs at the Canadian airport so you can clear immigration and customs before you depart Canada.
 We also have staff in Ottawa and can fly staff through Canadian connecting cities such as Toronto and Montréal.